-- Come immediately to get an injection and use a back-up method immediately until 7 days after the injection. - Come as close to your appointed time as possible, but if you can't come on time, it's possible to get the injection 2 weeks early or late.
+- Come immediately to get an injection and use a back-up method immediately until 7 days after the injection. - If you can't come at the appointed time, but you can come earlier, it is possible to come up to 4 weeks early for your next injection. - DMPA does not protect against STIs/HIV: To protect against pregnancy and STIs/HIV, use a condom every time you have sex.

-- Irregular spotting - Prolonged light to moderate bleeding - Bleeding is likely to become lighter, less frequent, or stop altogether. - Possible weight gain, headaches, dizziness, mood changes
+- Irregular spotting - · Prolonged light to moderate bleeding - Bleeding is likely to become lighter, less frequent, or stop altogether. - Possible weight gain, headaches, dizziness, mood changes